-- The Council has declared a climate change emergency with the ambition to make Hart carbon neutral by 2040. - Planning policy aims to reduce emissions of greenhouse gases and other pollutants, reduce car use, promote sustainable transport and active travel, and achieve well-designed places. - New development must provide the appropriate amount of cycle and car parking and be designed to encourage a shift away from car use towards walking, cycling and other sustainable modes of transport. - To encourage use of cycles over the car where possible, at least one secure bicycle parking space (Sheffield stand or equivalent) must be provided at least as close to the front door as on plot car parking. - Electric car charging provision must be provided in line with Building Regulations.
-These must be designed into schemes to optimize convenience for electric car users.
+- The Council has declared a climate change emergency with the ambition to make Hart district carbon neutral by 2040. - Planning policy aims to reduce emissions of greenhouse gases and other pollutants, reduce car use, promote sustainable transport and active travel, and achieve well-designed places. - New development must provide the appropriate amount of cycle and car parking and be designed to encourage a shift away from car use towards walking, cycling and other sustainable modes of transport. - To encourage use of cycles over the car where possible, at least one secure bicycle parking space (Sheffield stand or equivalent) must be provided at least as close to the front door as on plot car parking. - Electric car charging provision must be provided in line with Building Regulations.
+These must be designed into schemes to optimize convenience for electric car users. - There is an ever-evolving variety of transport options available to people, in addition to cars and cycles (for example, mobility scooters, motorcycles, electric scooters).
+Good developments will provide convenient and secure storage space to facilitate those choices.